polkadot-js/docs/docs/substrate/extrinsics.md

    May be called from any origin.

    - `calls`: The calls to be dispatched from the same origin.
+The number of call must not    exceed the constant: `batched_calls_limit` (available in constant metadata).

    If origin is root then call are dispatch without checking origin filter.
 (This includes  bypassing `frame_system::Config::BaseCallFilter`).